uosq/lbox-alib/README.md

 **Use a version from the releases page if possible, they are all (possibly) stable enough to be released**

 If you want to create custom themes for alib, please use `default.json` as a base or example on where to start.
-You have to add them to alib/themes
+You have to add them to alib/themes.
+It will be updated (if needed) every time a new alib version releases.

 ![alt text](images/where%20to%20put%20themes.png)